While this microscope is not marked with the name of the manufacturer,

 the two words "Trade" and "Mark" surrounding an image of an eye.
 This is the

-trademark used by J. Parkes & Son, Birmingham England.
-The date of
+trademark often used by the microscope manufacturer J. Parkes & Son, Birmingham England.
+The date

-manufacture of this microscope is uncertain.
+when this microscope was made is uncertain.
 The microscope is not located in either the 1857

 or 1862 Parkes catalogs.
 Most likely, it dates from the last quarter of the